vernongayle/ncrm_longitudinal_and_multilevel_models_for_qualitative_researcher_2024/README.md

 ### Workshop (October 2020)

-### A half day training workshop led by Professor Vernon Gayle, University of Edinburgh.
+### A one day training workshop led by Professor Vernon Gayle, University of Edinburgh.
 <br>

 ### Outline: